oscerd/camel-k-camel-quarkus-switcher/camel-k-example-jms/README.md

-Using JMS with Camel K
+Using JMS with Camel K and switch to Camel-Quarkus
 ============

 Introduction